Alertive API

 1. Construct the Request Body

-The request body must be application/json and contain the following parameters:
+The request body must be application/x-www-form-urlencoded and contain the following parameters:

 2. Create the Basic Authorization Header